docker/docs/compose/compose-file/compose-versioning.md

 >
 > We recommend keeping up-to-date with newer releases as much as possible.
-However, if you are using an older version of Docker and want to determine which Compose release is compatible, please refer to the [Compose release notes](https://github.com/docker/compose/releases/).
+However, if you are using an older version of Docker and want to determine which Compose release is compatible, refer to the [Compose release notes](https://github.com/docker/compose/releases/).
 Each set of release notes gives details on which versions of Docker Engine are supported, along with compatible Compose file format versions.
 (See also, the discussion in